Kairotic/coding-with-knots/quipu.md

 to make very large images, and there is limited control over how they are drawn.
 We needed to get more of an overview of the data, displaying the knots in the right positions with the pendants being the right length.
-A new system was written to display a Quipu directly from the Harvard dataset:
+A new 'pixelquipu' system[] was written to display a Quipu directly from the Harvard dataset:

 ![](figures/ur018.png)